 All Fair Employment Practices Agency ("FEPA") charges filed against DHS, such as those from Minnesota Department of Human Rights, and the Equal Employment Opportunity Commission ("EEOC"), require an agency response (also known as a "position statement").
 Although the Minnesota Attorney General's Office ("AGO") is DHS' designated representative and is, thereby, responsible for responding formally to FEPA and EEOC charges, OEPD Equal Opportunity and Access works in collaboration with the AGO to prepare DHS position statements.
-Accordingly, FEPA and EEOC charges against DHS should be forwarded to OEPD Equal Opportunity and Access in one of three ways: (1) OEPD Equal Opportunity and Access receives the charge in the mail addressed to our attention; (2) The charge is forwarded to OEPD Equal Opportunity and Access via interoffice mail by another office within DHS; or (3) OEPD Equal Opportunity and Access receives a copy of the charge from our internal legal officer or from the attorney general liaison.
+Accordingly, FEPA and EEOC charges against DHS should be forwarded to OEPD Equal Opportunity and Access.
+Notice of the filing of these charges will typically come to the attention of OEPD Equal Opportunity and Access in one of three ways: (1) OEPD Equal Opportunity and Access receives the charge in the mail addressed to our attention; (2) The charge is forwarded to OEPD Equal Opportunity and Access via interoffice mail by another office within DHS; or (3) OEPD Equal Opportunity and Access receives a copy of the charge from our internal legal officer or from the attorney general liaison.